-Your business may be under attack from a silent enemy that is hard to detect.
-It works stealthily in the shadows to access and exploit your critical business information, sensitive confidential data and intellectual property, for commercial gain.
+Your business may be under attack from a silent enemy that is hard to detect such as spyware detectors.
+They works stealthily in the shadows to access and exploit your critical business information, sensitive confidential data and intellectual property, for commercial gain.
 The term ‘spyware,’ covers a wide variety of such sinister software programs that installs on a computer without the user’s knowledge to essentially hijack web browsers, monitor all user activity on a machine, open backdoors for remote attackers, steal personal information, display unsolicited advertising, and slow PC performance.

 The threats and risks posed by spyware for businesses include loss of productivity, profitability and credibility, liability from privacy violations, increased helpdesk cost, and damage to brand reputation.
 Spyware remediation and countermeasures to keep your company computer systems as safe as possible are in fact as critical as antivirus and antispam measures.